 There’s a multitude of supply chain skills that are necessary to look for in top talent.
 These individuals possess not only the knowledge needed to excel in a supply chain management career, but they also need the soft skills that lead to strong leadership and communication.
+The skills necessary to succeed in the supply chain field are unique compared to almost every other industry we serve.
 As the discipline changes, here are some of the top skills individuals should cultivate and executives should look for in new hires.

 Supply chain management skills can get broken into two categories: hard and soft skills.
 These hard skills, or solid skills, relate to understanding the technology and processes associated with strong supply chain management.
 For example, understanding new tech, cost accounting skills, e-business system knowledge and more are all valuable skills.

 Other notable supply chain skills and competencies include the ability to understand financial statements, troubleshooting and problem-solving skills, plus understanding global issues and the legality of managing contracts.
 Most of these skills are those that individuals acquire through continued education or other programs.